webplatform/docs/apis/file/MSStreamReader/readAsBlob/index.md

 standardization_status: Non-Standard
 summary: 'Performs an asynchronous read of an MSStream object in order to create a Blob object.'
 tags:
-  0: API
+  - API_Object_Methods
-  1: Object
+  - API
-  2: Methods
+  - FileAPI
-  4: FileAPI
+  - Needs_Examples
 todo_broken_links:
   note: 'During import MediaWiki could not find the following links, please fix and adjust this list.'
   links: